This page contains further resources and information to help you manage the risks arising from biological hazards at work.

 The maximum monetary penalties comparison table summarises a sample of monetary penalties from the model WHS Act and the jurisdictions that have adopted the model WHS Act.
 It also includes a table summarising equivalent penalties in Victoria’s Occupational Health and Safety Act (2004).

-The Model WHS Act prescribes a maximum monetary amount known as a penalty for breaches of offences under the Act.
+The model WHS Act prescribes a maximum monetary amount known as a penalty for breaches of offences under the Act.

 Under WHS laws, PCBUs must eliminate or minimise psychosocial risks so far as is reasonably practicable.